File: what is the real price of a piece of clothing and what are its hidden costs?

 HOW DO BRANDS SET THE PRICE OF A PRODUCT?

-To begin with, know that the selling price is not always strictly correlated with the cost of the product (you really find everything in terms of margins on the textile market today).
-But I am not going to dwell here on the question of margins, already very well explained in this file .
+To begin with, you should know that the selling price is not always strictly correlated with the cost of the product (you can really find everything in terms of margins on the textile market today).
+But I will not dwell here on the question of margins, already very well explained in this file .
 1

-To set its price, a brand must both take into account purely numerical data (below what price do I no longer make profits?) but must also know the “market value” of its product.
+To set its price, a brand must take into account purely numerical data (below what price do I no longer make a profit?) but must also know the "market value" of its product.
 And that's where you come in.
 Because the market value of a product is determined by the customer.

 • Isn't the clothing too expensive ?